The Man That Corrupted Hadleyburg: Plot summary

-The town hall meeting to decide the rightful owner of the sack arrives, and it is packed with residents, outsiders, and reporters.
+To decide who the rightful owner of the gold is the townspeople hold a meeting in the town hall, which is packed with residents, outsiders, and reporters.
 Burgess reads the first two claims, and a dispute quickly arises between two townspeople who have submitted nearly the same remark.
 To settle which is right, Burgess cuts open the sack and finds the note that reveals the full remark: "You are far from being a bad man—go, and reform—or, mark my words—some day, for your sins you will die and go to hell or Hadleyburg—try and make it the former."
 Neither man's claim includes the entire remark.

 The next claim reads the same, and the town hall bursts into laughter at the obvious dishonesty behind the incorrect claims.
 Burgess continues to read the rest of the claims, all with the same (partial) remark, and one by one the prominent couples of the town are publicly shamed.
 Edward and Mary await their name with anguish, but surprisingly it is never read.

 With all the claims presented, another note in the sack is opened.
 It reveals that the stranger fabricated the entire scenario in order to avenge himself for the offense he suffered while traveling through Hadleyburg.
 He says that it was foolish for the citizens to always avoid temptation, because it is easy to corrupt those who have never had their resolve tested.
 Burgess discovers that the sack contains not gold but gilded lead pieces.
 A townsperson proposes to auction the lead off and give the money to Edward and Mary, the only prominent couple in town that did not have their name read off.
 Edward and Mary are in despair, unsure whether to come clean and stop the auction or to accept the money.
 The stranger who set up the scheme is revealed to have been in the town hall the whole time.
 He wins the auction, then makes a deal to sell the sack to one of the townspeople for $40,000 and give $10,000 of that money to Edward and Mary.
 He gives them $1,500 cash at the meeting and promises to deliver the remaining $8,500 the next morning, once his buyer has paid him.